Ververi–Brady syndrome

-Ververi-Brady syndrome (VERBAS) is a rare inherited disorder of unknown prevalence usually caused by a heterozygous mutation in the QRICH1 gene.
-Ververi-Brady syndrome was first described by Athina Ververi in 2018.
+Ververi–Brady syndrome (VERBAS) is a rare inherited disorder of unknown prevalence usually caused by a heterozygous mutation in the QRICH1 gene.
+This mutation has been observed as both inherited as well as de novo in patients.
+Ververi–Brady syndrome was first described by Athina Ververi in 2018.
 The syndrome features a broad spectrum of symptoms, but all patients generally have mild chondrodysplasia, developmental delays, and mild dysmorphic facial features such as prominent nose.
-There has only been 38 reported cases.
+As of January 2026, here have only been 42 reported cases.

 History

 In 2018, three unrelated children who had similar symptoms of developmental delays, skeletal abnormalities, and mild dysmorphic facial features.
 The first patient had an autism diagnosis and mild skeletal abnormalities but was otherwise normal.
 The second patient had poor growth in infancy, difficulty walking, tremors, difficulty speaking, and needed to be homeschooled due to academic difficulties.
 The third patient had microcephaly, poor growth, and was slow to learn how to walk but was able to attend mainstream school.
 All three of these patients had a variety of dysmorphic facial features that none of the patients shared except for a prominent nose, wide mouth, and thin upper lip.
 They were identified as having a de novo mutation on their QRICH1 gene.

 In 2019, 2 unrelated children were identified as having VERBAS and were found to have subtle chondrodysplasia.

 In 2021, Fohrenbach et al. described 4 unrelated patients with VERBAS.
 One patient, a three-year-old, developed nephroblastoma and died from complications, suggesting that increased cancer risk may be a part of the syndrome.

 In 2023, a 17-year-old girl was suffering from seizures and leukodystrophy.
 The girl had a history of minor developmental delays and was thought to have a perinatal brain injury resulting in mild right-side paresis.
 Her mother shared similar dysmorphic facial features, short stature, and distractable nature, causing them to be referred to a genecist.
 It was discovered that they both carried a novel QRICH1-related mutation and were diagnosed with VERBRAS.
 Previously, all cases of VERBRAS were de novo.